Monday, December 31, 2012

 It's almost Thanksgiving.
 And yes, don't worry, I am one thankful woman.
 I have much to be grateful for.
 I update my Facebook status each day with a "today I am thankful for" statement.
 And while they are all truthful, there's some pain in my heart.
 Just a little bit.
 Let me explain.

 I realize that I need to pray.
 But, honestly, I want to sulk a little first.
 Lick my wounds.
-You see, I will be seeing my grandchildren this Thanksgiving--all of them.
+You see, I will be seeing my grandchildren this Thanksgiving — all of them.
 So why am I not happy?
 I am.
 I am happy.
 I am very excited about seeing them.
 I can hardly wait.
-However.
-Yes, I said however.
-Why are they not coming to grandma's house?
+However, yes, I said, however.
+Why are they not coming to Grandma's house?
 I am bummed out about this one question.
 Silly, I know.

-And, since they are not coming to grandma's house for Thanksgiving--I thought, why not decorate for Christmas before we even leave to go to their house for Thanksgiving.
+And, since they are not coming to grandma's house for Thanksgiving--I thought, why not decorate for Christmas before we even leave to go to their house for Thanksgiving?
 Why not--no one will see it anyway!
 Who cares!
 It really does not even matter to me.
 Not one little bit.

-Thank you Father.
-And Happy Thanksgiving everyone, wherever you are this year.
+Thank you, Father.
+And Happy Thanksgiving, everyone, wherever you are this year.
 May God richly bless you.

 Sunday, November 11, 2012